ArubaKube/liqo-dashboard/docs/test-kind.md

 kubectl apply -f https://kind.sigs.k8s.io/examples/ingress/deploy-ingress-nginx.yaml
 ```

 > At this point, it is also a good idea to install the metrics-server if you have not already.
-Instructions about how to setup a metric server are not provided here.
+You can check [here](https://github.com/kubernetes-sigs/metrics-server?tab=readme-ov-file#installation) how to install it.

 ### 4. Install Liqoctl